-The Sail into Summer Reading programme of three free workshops was developed to address the 'summer slide'.
+The Sail into Summer Reading Programme was developed to help school staff address the 'summer slide'.
 The summer slide refers to the reading loss some students experience over the long summer break and the ongoing impact this can have on their academic achievement.

 With a focus on creating engaged readers through reading for pleasure, the programme aims to: